Dogs with Underbites: Causes, Care, and Breeds to Watch For

 Dogs with underbites may find it hard to eat some foods.
 They need a soft, easy-to-chew diet.
 Talk to your vet to find the best food and feeding plan for your dog.

 This way, your dog gets the nutrients they need without pain.
-With the right care, dogs with underbites can live happy, healthy lives.
+With the proper care, dogs with underbites can live happy, healthy lives.

 Potential Health Problems Associated with Underbites